-Gold vs. Platinum: Which Is the Right Investment for You?
+Gold vs. Platinum: Which Is the Right Asset for You?

-While many investors know about investing in gold and silver, most probably don’t know that there are other precious metals in which they can invest.
+While many know about buying gold and silver, most probably don’t know that there are other precious metals in which they can buy.
 One of the most common precious metals aside from gold and silver is platinum, which has a long history of use in jewelry.

-Many investors may think that platinum is more expensive than gold, which it was for many years.
+Many may think that platinum is more expensive than gold, which it was for many years.
 But changes in the industrial demand for platinum have meant that the platinum price has fallen in recent years.
-That could make it a good investment opportunity for investors who think that it will regain value in the future.
-But before investing in gold or platinum, investors should do their homework.
+That could make it a good opportunity for those who think that it will regain value in the future.
+But before holding gold or platinum, people should do their homework.

 The Value of Platinum